rapidsai/cusignal/README.md

 ## Optional Dependencies
 * [nvidia-docker](https://github.com/NVIDIA/nvidia-docker) if using Docker
 * RTL-SDR or other SDR Driver/Packaging.
 Find more information and follow the instructions for setup [here](https://github.com/osmocom/rtl-sdr).
 We have also tested cuSignal integration with [SoapySDR](https://github.com/pothosware/SoapySDR/wiki)

+## Benchmarking
+cuSignal uses pytest-benchmark to compare performance between CPU and GPU signal processing implementations.
+To run cuSignal's benchmark suite, **navigate to the topmost python directory ($CUSIGNAL_HOME/python)** and run:

+`pytest --benchmark-only`

+As with the standard pytest tool, the user can use the `-v` and `-k` flags for verbose mode and to select a specifc benchmark to run.
+When intrepreting the output, we recommend comparing the _minimum_ execution time reported.

 ## Contributing Guide